 Wemos continues to develop the mini D1.
 The Wemos D1 mini Pro comes to expand the family.
 It is always built around an ESP8266EX but this time with 4 times more memory (16Mbytes) than the previous version.
-Wemos headed on compactness with this new generation of card ESP8266 by incorporating a ceramic antenna.
+Wemos headed on compactness with this new generation of board ESP8266 by incorporating a ceramic antenna.

 Introducing the new Wemos D1 Mini Pro

 Wemos D1 Mini Pro is built around an ESP8266EX of Espressif (datasheet file).
 It’s the same circuit as the previous generation, flash memory from 4 to 16 Mbytes.
 The used components are more compact.
-They are all welded on the top side of the card.
-Note the disappearance of the shield usually present around the ESP8266 module, allowing to make the finest card.
-Instead, the card is now equipped with a ceramic antenna instead of engraved on the PCB antenna.
+They are all welded on the top side of the board.
+Note the disappearance of the shield usually present around the ESP8266 module, allowing to make the finest board.
+Instead, the board is now equipped with a ceramic antenna instead of engraved on the PCB antenna.
 If the scope is still not sufficient for your project, it is possible to add a external antenna thanks to a dedicated connector (IPEX) present next to the ceramic antenna.